Stylie777/SoftwareEngineeringL5/assignment/assignment/README.md

 **IMPORTANT:** A Python Virtual Environment will be required, please see the [python3 venv Documentation][venv-docs] for more information.

+### Users
+You can create your own user by using the [register][register-page] page.
+This gives you a user where you can create and view Tickets, Statuses and Ticket Types, along with updating the entries that you create.
+You can also update the Tickets that are assigned to you.
+Registration is simple, with the webpage explaining the information that is required and ensuring that the data you enter is valid.

+Please contact the system administrator if you require an admin account, with justification to do so.

 ### Running locally
 1. Clone the git repository:
 ```